Hiring for a new or recently opened position can be a complicated and stressful process.

 A lot of effort goes into attracting, vetting, interviewing, and ultimately securing a candidate for the job.
 Even after all that, sometimes you end up with a candidate who isn’t a good fit, and the process starts all over again.
 It’s time-consuming and costly, and when you’re hiring a stranger, it can be a crapshoot.

 Internal recruitment, on the other hand, takes the guesswork (and much of the cost) out of the hiring process.
-It’s a hiring strategy that helps you avoid many of the pitfalls of traditional recruiting and fill your vacancies much faster.
-That’s why it’s important to look within your organization as much as any other recruiting channel—you could have fully qualified, talented, and reliable candidates just a few desks away.
+So what is internal hiring and how does it work?
+There are a few advantages of using internal sources for recruitment.
+It’s a hiring strategy that helps you avoid many of the pitfalls and disadvantages of traditional external recruiting and fill your vacancies much faster.
+That’s why it’s important to look internally within your organization as much as any other recruiting channel—you could have fully qualified, talented, and reliable candidates just a few desks away.

 If you’ve struggled with traditional hiring in the past, it may be time to build an internal recruitment process.
-Take a look at the four biggest benefits of this strategy, and see if it could help your organization.
+Take a look at what internal hiring is and how internal hiring works as well as the six biggest benefits of this strategy, and see if it could help your organization.

 #1 You Already Know Internal Candidates